Photo:Luis Alvarez/Getty Images

 Personally, I used to think of cardio as running, and that always turned me off because I don't consider myself a big runner.
 But both Golding and Joi say that it's more than just a long run.
 You can incorporate cardio moves into other workouts, like with HIRT (high-intensity resistance training); break up a long run with sprints; go on a hike; or even dance it out.

 The best part of cardio is that it's great for all levels.
-Yes, even if you haven't really worked out all of quarantine.
 "Nearly every type of cardio workout can be modified for all levels—for example, a long walk versus a power walk versus a hike.
-They all are walking but focus on different things, like elevating the heart rate and maintaining a casual pace versus intervals of intense speed walking versus steadily paced intervals of harder effort on a hill or mountain," explains Rebecca Kennedy, Peloton instructor and director of strength.
+They all are walking but focus on different things, like elevating the heart rate and maintaining a casual pace versus intervals of intense speed walking versus steadily paced intervals of harder effort on a hill or mountain," explains Rebecca Kennedy, Peloton instructor.
 "Cardio workouts can improve your mood, your heart health, boost your confidence, increase your endurance, provide an immediate caloric output, and be an incredible mental and emotional release."

 How to Ease Back in to Workouts